 doxo was founded on the simple idea that connecting with a company to get important documents, pay bills, and organize files should be as easy as connecting to a friend on Facebook, or a colleague on LinkedIn.
 Whether on a mobile device, a tablet or a desktop, interacting should be simple and efficient.
-Companies large and small, spanning all types of industries, join the doxo network to boost customer interaction, drive mobile engagement, get paid faster, and gain more insight into the markets they serve.
+Companies large and small, spanning all types of industries, can join the doxo network to boost customer interaction, drive mobile engagement, get paid faster, and gain more insight into the markets they serve.

 Headquartered in Seattle, doxo investors include Mohr Davidow Ventures, Sigma Partners, and Bezos Expeditions.